hermeznetwork/price-updater-service/README.md

 # Price Updater Service

-Price Updater is an web service to consult token and currency prices used to Hermez Node.
+Price Updater is a web service to consult token and currency prices used by Hermez Node.

 ## How It Works

-1. The system was built with Golang and designed to running through [commands](##usage).
+1. The system was built with Golang and designed to run through [commands](##usage).
-2. Given a time to update (time set in through configuration, or using default value of 30s), the system update the prices of currency and tokens.
+2. Given a specific time to update (the time can be set in through configuration, or by using a default value of 30s), the system updates the prices of currency and tokens.
 3. The prices of tokens and currencies are returned through an endpoint.

 ## Instalation

-To install system just clone and build it!
+To install the system just clone and build it!

 ```bash=
 $ git clone git@github.com:hermeznetwork/price-updater-service.git